ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

     [6/11/2019 2:43:01 PM] [SUCCESS] Returned value from readKale: {"value":"a bunch of organic kale"}

-**7.** Because Barry is on a major health kick and is hungry for some organic Kale, we can execute the `deleteKale` transaction.
+**7.** Because Barry is on a major health kick and is hungry for some organic Kale, we can execute the `deleteKale` transaction after Barry transforms the Kale into its base nutrients fighting for attention along with everything else in his bloodstream.
 To do this, right click on the `deleteKale` transaction and enter this between the brackets.
-Hit `enter` to go to the next prompt and then `enter` once more to actually execute the transaction. :
+Hit `enter` to go to the next prompt and then `enter` once more to actually execute the transaction:

     "001"